caydenrgarrett/alien-invaders/README.md

 - Adding shooting mechanics
 - Enhancing graphics and animations

+## More Info
+Still actively working and committing new features, ideas, etc to this project... <br>
 Feel free to extend this foundation into a full-featured space shooter game!